ajkun55/Age-calculator-app/README.md

 ## Welcome! 👋

+This is my solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.